 Branchless banking can be used by everyone, regardless of how much money they have in their bank accounts.
 In order to use these services, it is not even mandatory to open a bank account.

 For this service, the Bank appoints Business Correspondents known as agents, who perform transactions on behalf of the bank.
-The agents are equipped with Tablet device and POS machine along with magnetic strip card for operation of transaction.
-For authentication of transaction all fingers (thumb and index of each hand) are verified in the POS Machine.
+The agents are equipped with a Tablet device and POS machine along with a magnetic strip card for the operation of transaction.
+For authentication of the transaction, all fingers (thumb and index of each hand) are verified in the POS Machine.

-Customers get the following facilities through Branchless Banking system:
+Customers get the following facilities through the Branchless Banking system:

 1. Financial Transactions: Deposit, Withdrawal, Fund Transfer, Payments on Account, Mobile and Other Utility Bill Payments

 2. Non-Financial Transactions: Balance inquiry and statement of transactions

 Advantages of Branchless Banking in a country like Nepal

 1. Service provided at their doorstep/village